Andaaz: Soundtrack

 Andaaz's soundtrack was composed by the music duo Nadeem–Shravan, with lyrics by Sameer Anjaan.
 Vocals on the album's eight tracks were performed by Kumar Sanu, Udit Narayan, Alka Yagnik, Sonu Nigam, Sapna Mukherjee, Kailash Kher, Babul Supriyo and Shaan.
 Released on 26 February 2003 at an event in Mumbai, it was the first album issued by Darshan's record label Shree Krishna Audio.

 The film's soundtrack album received positive reviews from music critics.
 Bollywood Hungama praised it as "a good album, worth a buy!".
 The review in Glamsham magazine was enthusiastically positive: "On the whole, the soundtrack of Andaaz showcases the marvelous and creative skills of the composer duo, Nadeem-Shravan.
 No doubt, some of the tracks will win awards in the future.
 The album has upmarket music.
 The whole content of the soundtrack is memorable and a gorgeous gift for the people who have an ear for rhythmical music."
 Planet Bollywood gave it a rating of 7.5 (out of 10) calling it "good" and wrote: "the album has two or three excellent songs and another three good numbers and a couple of ordinary ones.
 Overall, it's definitely worth a buy especially so for Nadeem-Shravan/Sameer and melody fans.
 It is better than most of their recent efforts".

 The music topped charts on a number of platforms in India.
-The album was the third best-selling Bollywood soundtrack of the year, with 1.7 million units sold according to Box Office India.
+The album was the second best-selling Bollywood soundtrack of the year, with 2.5 million units sold according to Box Office India.